-Voyages to Denmark most commonly stop in Copenhagen, the country’s largest city.
+These cruises most commonly stop in Copenhagen, the country’s largest city.
 Copenhagen’s metropolitan area has just over 2 million residents.
 Because of its large and diverse population, there’s always something to get into when your cruise stops in Copenhagen.
 Presently, the Scandinavian city is one of Europe’s largest economic centers.
 It’s also a hub for modern design, home to all kinds of great art and architecture.
 Travelers will find great food of all kinds.
 In addition, Copenhagen is an incredibly bicycle-friendly city, much like its neighbor, Amsterdam.
 This ensures travelers always have an easy way to tour the city’s sights, whether on their own or on a tour.

-Denmark’s climate for traveling
+Denmark’s great climate for traveling

 Visiting Denmark is always a great idea.
 Though it doesn’t have too many large cities and is a fairly small country, it has a moderate climate that’s always decent for traveling.
 Average temperatures in the winter are around 40°F or 4°C. In the summer, they’re closer to 60°F or 16°C.